oracle/rwloadsim/doc/OVERVIEW.md

 The following very simple example shows some of the basic features of rwloadsim.
-Consider a file, emp.rwl, with this contents:
+Consider a file with this contents:
 ```
 database scott username "username" password "{password}" default;
 # Tell how to connect to the database